-Dr. Fegan is a leading expert on healthcare policy and healthcare reform with extensive hands-on medical experience in the ever-changing arena of healthcare policy and, as a result, moves Cook County Health forward as an innovative and forward-thinking healthcare leader.
+Dr. Fegan is a leading expert on health care policy and health care reform with extensive hands-on medical experience in the ever-changing arena of healthcare policy and, as a result, moves Cook County Health forward as an innovative and forward-thinking healthcare leader.
 She has testified before congressional committees and lectured extensively to both medical and public audiences on healthcare reform in the U.S. and Canada.
 Dr. Fegan serves as president of the board of directors for the Chicago-based Health & Medicine Policy Research Group.
-An internist, Dr. Fegan also sees patients at Cook County Health’s Woodlawn Health Center.
+An internist, Dr. Fegan also sees patients at Cook County Health’s Professional Building.

 Chief Nursing Officer

 Beena Peters joined Cook County Health after nearly three decades at the University of Illinois Hospital and Health Sciences System in Chicago, where she has served in various nursing roles since 1991.
 She was most recently the associate chief nursing officer, with administrative responsibility for Women, Children and Psychiatric Services.
 Ms. Peters earned her master’s degree in nursing and a doctorate of nursing practice.
 At Cook County Health, she leads the nursing staff with a focus on three key goals: nursing quality, patient experience and staff engagement.
 Ms. Peters is committed to building an effective and efficient workforce to deliver high-quality, patient centered care to improve the health of the people and the community through collaboration and partnership.